 All on-street meters in Cambridge take U.S. quarters only.
 Other coins deposited will not give any time on the meter.
-The on street parking meter rates are $1.00 per hour, 15 minutes for $.25 cents.
-Payment at meters is not required on Commonwealth of Massachusetts holidays or on Sundays.
+Over the next 2 months the on-street parking meter rates are increasing for the first time, on a rolling basis, since 2008*.
+See the new parking meter rates below:

-City policy allows vehicles to be parked up to the posted time limit if you park at a broken parking meter.
-Vehicles parked longer than the time limit are subject to being ticketed for overtime parking, even if the meter is broken.
-Click here to dispute a parking ticket you believe was invalid because of a broken parking meter.
+City policy allows vehicles to be parked at a broken parking meter up to the posted maximum time limit of that meter.
+Vehicles parked longer than the maximum time limit are subject to being ticketed for an overtime parking violation, even if the meter is broken.

 Street Cleaning at Meters

-Some meters are in street cleaning areas and will be ticketed and towed if parked at a meter during the day and time posted for street cleaning.
-In most cases, the street cleaning restriction at a meter is from 7am to 10am.
-Click here for the street cleaning schedule.
+Some meters are in street cleaning areas and vehicles will be ticketed and towed if parked at a meter during the day and time posted for street cleaning.
+In most cases, the street cleaning restriction at parking meters is from 7am to 10am.

 Temporary No Parking Restrictions at Meters

 There are times when temporary no parking signs may be attached to a meter.
 These signs will state the date, times, and reason for the restriction.
-Please read these signs carefully as vehicles are subject to being ticketed and towed during these times.
+Please read these signs carefully as vehicles are subject to being ticketed and towed during these posted times.